aws-samples/aws-blockchain-node-runners/lib/fantom/README.md

 |:--------------------:|
 | [@ngl-aws](https://github.com/ngl-aws), [@frbrkoala](https://github.com/frbrkoala) |

 Fantom is a blockchain that supports EVM-compatible smart contracts and protocols.
-It utilizes [Delegated Proof of Stake (DPoS)](https://bitcoinwiki.org/wiki/DPoS).
+It utilizes [Proof of Stake (PoS)](https://docs.fantom.foundation/technology/proof-of-stake).

 This blueprint is designed to assist in deploying a single node or a Highly Available (HA) [Fantom read-only node](https://docs.fantom.foundation/node/tutorials/run-a-read-only-node) on AWS.
 It is intended for use in development, testing, or Proof of Concept purposes.